Birdie29/WEBDPOE-PART2-ST10456630-/WEBDPOE-PART2-ST10456630/MIscellaneous/README.md

 -You will see a navigation bar at the top to browse through each webpage with titles such as Services, About Us, Contact Us or Enquiry.
 -You view each service ad its descriptions on the Services Page.
 -Any enquiry relating to the services and their prices can be submitted through the Enquiry Page.
--Contact details can be retrived through the Contact us Page.
+-Contact details can be retrived through the Contact us Page if you wish to go through with the services.

 Version control:
 Github repository has been created with the relevant structure and the neccessary commits that were missing.
 The readme file has been pushed.